umlet/pwk/README.md

 **This is alpha code!**

-I cooked this up yesterday (2020-11-21), on WSL2, and would fully expect bugs.
+I cooked this up yesterday (2020-11-21), on WSL2/Ubuntu, and would fully expect bugs (it *does* seem to run on macOS).
 There are quite a few kinks I'd like to work on -- especially to give users earlier syntax errors (instead of passing invalid code to ``exec()``).
 Also, typed variables/variable lists are planned.

 <br/>